Dog Walks On A Dark Nights

 Walk Together – Safety in number, make your walks a social thing.
 Family, friends, neighbours other dog walkers you’ve met in the passing.
-I bet if you asked other dog owners you know they would be grateful of the company on a dark night…it also forces you out on a cold, wet night when you would rather put your feet up.
-Also a great way to make new friends and to socialise your dog.
+I bet if you asked other dog owners you know they would be grateful for the company on a dark night…it also forces you out on a cold, wet night when you would rather put your feet up.
+Also, a great way to make new friends and socialise with your dog.

 A few more helpful tips